antdke/antdke.co/content/posts/2019-11-15---How-To-Get-Underpriced-Attention-To-Your-Products.md

 **Attention has 2 dimensions:** intensity (quality) and duration (quantity).
 So far, we know that the quality of attention is decreasing while prices are rising.
 A knee jerk reaction to this trend is that marketers seek to increase their ad spend as prices rise to counteract the drop in quality.
 I’ve decided to term this as “The Marketer’s Dilemma”.

 The Marketer’s Dilemma is basically that the number of marketers buying ads and the number of ads being created are increasing much faster than the amount of attention available to capture.
 More ads mean more things shouting at consumers to buy.
 This leads to consumers paying less attention to ads.
 This decline of attention quality causes marketers to up their ad spend to grab more attention.
-Then ad costs swell as demand skyrockets in comparison to the fixed amount of attention available.
+Then ad costs swell as demand skyrockets in comparison to the shrinking amount of attention available.

 ## Why attention is decreasing